“If there's something strange

 Are there any ways, then, that technologies can make Field Service Management more transparent both for management and clients?

 What is Field Service Management?

-- The absence of workflow control and overhead with paperwork when all documentation is handled in Excel or on paper, that does not provide adequate analytics and can duplicate or missing data.
+- The absence of workflow control and overhead with paperwork when all documentation is handled in Excel or on paper does not provide adequate analytics and can lead to data duplication or missing.